eivindsimonsen/lift-workout-app/PWA_SETUP.md

-# PWA Setup Guide for Fremv
+# PWA Setup Guide for LIFT

 ## What's Been Added